vip-pana/weRoad-laravel/README.md

 1. Clone the repository and open the repository on your IDE
 2. With terminal, move on `/weRoad`
 3. Run `composer install` to install the necessary dependencies
+4. Run `npm install` to install node_modules dependencies
-4. Run `npm run build` to make the build of the project
+5. Run `npm run build` to make the build of the project
-5. Run `php artisan migrate --seed` to populate the database with mock data.
+6. Run `php artisan migrate --seed` to populate the database with mock data.
+   - The cmd will ask you to create a database. respond yes
-6. Run `php artisan serve` to  start the application on port 8000.
+7. Run `php artisan serve` to  start the application on port 8000.
 Then open your browser on http://localhost:8000

 ps.
 If you have problem on build or serve, delete the node_modules and package-lock.json and rerun npm install
 ### Packages